CHEAT-Benchmark/cheat-lms/README.md

 ## Overview

 CHEAT LMS is a "honeypot" server that mimics core learning management system functions while capturing deep telemetry.
-It supports three assignment types - quizzes, essays, and discussions—and tracks everything from HTTP requests to client - side behavioral events like mouse movements and keystroke timing.
+It supports three assignment types - quizzes, essays, and discussions - and tracks everything from HTTP requests to client-side behavioral events like mouse movements and keystroke timing.

 This simulated LMS serves as one component of the CHEAT Benchmark, which quantifies AI models' complicity in academic dishonesty.